ArchStrike/archstrike-iso/README.md

 The archstrike-iso project is a customization of the official Arch Linux archiso releng profile.
 The submodule archiso is needed to create a custom live media.
 If you have not already, please review `archiso/README.rst`.

 ## Initialize Submodule
-Make sure to initialize the archiso submodule (i.e. `git submodule init --update --recursive`).
+Make sure to initialize the archiso submodule (i.e. `git submodule update --init --recursive`).

 ## Requirements
 To create the image make sure to satisfy the `archstrike-iso` dependencies.